junemedia/oceanup.com/wp-content/plugins/disqus-recent-comments-widget/readme.txt

 = Why did the comments stop appearing? =

 Disqus caps the number of requests you can make to their api at 1000 an hour for free accounts.
-Comments will start appearing again next hour.
+If you have caching enabled (the checkbox in the admin section is unchecked), the plugin will only retrieve new comments once a minute.
+If you're hitting the request limit, make sure you haven't disabled caching.
+Developers, the time in between requests is filterable through the disqus_rcw_cache_time filter.
+If you need help changing this filter, please post in the support forums.

 = I blocked a user, but their comments are still appearing =